skalldri/StandingDeskControl/README.md

 A UWP App which will run on a RaspBerry Pi to control the height of an Ikea Bekant Standing Desk.

 # Hardware Interface
-Controlling the desk requires interfacing with the control hardware.
-Thankfully the desk has a very simple 3-wire control system which runs on 12V.
+Moving the desk requires interfacing with the control hardware.
+The control hardware is an overly complex digital control system that Ikea purchased from ROL Ergo.
+It uses the ROL Ergo iDrive system.

-From what I can tell, The Ikea Bekant Standing Desk Frame uses Molex Part Number 39-01-4031 (Digikey Part Number WM23608-ND) recepticles and Molex Part Number 39-01-4033 (Digikey part number WM23611-ND) plugs for the control electronic interconnections.
+The Ikea Bekant Standing Desk Frame uses Molex Part Number 39-01-4031 (Digikey Part Number WM23608-ND) recepticles and Molex Part Number 39-01-4033 (Digikey part number WM23611-ND) plugs for the control electronic interconnections.
 The goal of this project is to build another plug-in module which can provide automated control of the standing desk electronics without interfering with the original manual controls.

 # Theory of Operation
-The standing desk does not contain any height sensing electronics as far as I can tell: it uses limit switches to prevent the desk from travelling higher than allowed or lower than allowed.

-The control box is more complex than it looks.
-I initially thought the control box acted as a dumb switch that changed the direction of current flow based on which button was pressed, and that the saftey key was just an in-line citcuit breaker which would prevent the entire circuit from operating if it was removed.
-This doens't appear to be the case: I think the control box generates signal based on which switch is pressed which travels back down the wire loop to a set of relays.
-The signal may be a simple +/- voltage signal which is captured by a set of diodes, or it may actually be some sort of message transmitted down a single wire bus.
-I'm waiting on Molex connector hardware so that I can build a tap-in point without damaging my desk hardware.
+The standing desk uses the ROL Ergo iDrive electronic control system.
+See: http://www.rolergo.com/products/control-systems/

+From the ROL Ergo product manuals, the standing desk electronics contain a "memory" of the height at which the desk was last set.
+Taking the electronics apart I discovered that there are no limit switches which control the table.
+Instead, I suspect that there are current sensors in the motor control electronics which detect when the motors are under high load.
+It uses this to detect the top and bottom of the table during homing and movement.

+The entire table is deceptively complex.
+The standing desk leg units each have an iDrive circuit board in them, which contains a set of relays as well as an MCU.
+The legs that I have are stamped with "FW 3.8".

-I've poked around  I beleive the following pinout is correct:
+I've poked around in the control boxes and I've worked out the pinout for the wires connecting the system:

-Pin 1 (rounded): 24v DC (VERIFIED)
+Pin 1 (rounded): 24-34VDC
-Pin 2 (long square): System ground (Strongly suspected but not verified) Pin 3 (short square): Table Movement Control (Strongly suspected but not verified)
+Pin 2 (long square): System ground
+Pin 3 (short square): Table Movement Control

-Pin 2 and 3 assumptions are based on the power supply: the power supply only has connections on Pin 1 and 2 and has no connection to Pin 3.
-This leads me to suspect that:

-- There is a continuous power bus which travels around the entire standing desk from the power supply, with Pin 1 being +24v and Pin 2 being ground
-- The table control signal has no effect on the power supply so Pin 3 is left empty on that connector
+All the wires loop around the desk to form a continuous bus.
+No matter where you plug the various elements in it is guaranteed to work since all the components share a common bus.

+The Table Movement Control pin is way more complex that I initially suspected.
+Using a basic multimeter I found that the pin floats ~9VDC during normal operation.
+It also seems to have ~3.3VAC, which seems to imply that there's some digital serial traffic flowing over that wire.
+I'll need to find an oscilloscope to really continue working on this project since the protocol looks way more complex that I originally though.

 # IoT Controller Design

-Based on this theory of operation, the RaspBerry Pi will sit in-line with the manual control panel.
-Normally, the Rasperry Pi will allow the manual controls to dictate how the table moves.
-When the Raspberry Pi is issued a table move command, it will:

-1. Isolate the manual controls from the system using a relay or other appropriate mechanism to prevent conflicts on the signal wire
-2. Move the table to the extreme limit of movement in the direction of travel to trip the limit switch.
-Ex: if we are moving to the standing position, move the table to maximum height
-3. Move the table in the oposite direction for N milliseconds to get the table to the correct height
-4. Engage the manual controls

-The Raspberry Pi must be able to detect when the manual controls are in use.
-This will be used to calibrate the user selected heights.
-To calibrate the table, the Raspberry Pi will:

-1. Isolate the manual controls.
-2. Move the table to the extreme limit of movement in the direction of travel to trip the limit switch.
-3. Engage the manual controls.
-4. Observe how long the user presses the manual controls to determine the correct height settings.
+TBD.